Africa Regional Research Program

-Ghana has many educational and cultural sites throughout the country.
-Fulbrighters are encouraged to travel throughout the country during their stay.
+Ghana has many educational and cultural sites throughout the country and Fulbrighters are encouraged to travel throughout the country during their stay.

-Some Fulbrighters decide to buy or lease a car for ease of transportation, but transporation apps like Uber, Bolt and Yango are often utilized in major cities.
-There are also car rental or travel companies provide a driver with the vehicle, which is great for local trips or hosting visiting guests.
+Some Fulbrighters decide to buy or lease a car for ease of transportation, but transportation apps like Uber, Bolt and Yango are often utilized in major cities.
+There are also car rental or travel companies that can provide a driver with the vehicle, which is great for local trips or hosting visiting guests.

-If bringing your school-aged child to Ghana, then there are several international-standard K-12 schools in Accra, Kumasi, and Cape Coast.
+If bringing school-aged children to Ghana, there are several international-standard K-12 schools in Accra, Kumasi, and Cape Coast.
 Since space is limited with international schools, scholars should make arrangements for placement well in advance.

 Getting involved in community, departmental activities and mentorship are great ways to give back and remain connected while in-country.
 Fulbright U.S. Scholars are encouraged by the U.S. Embassy to give talks to students seeking to study in the United States working with EducationUSA Centers and share about American culture and history with the American Spaces team.
 These are great opportunities to share your professional expertise and American culture in Ghana.

-The Republic of Guinea has endured a turbulent history, most recently as the epicenter of the West African Ebola outbreak of 2014-2015.
+The Republic of Guinea has endured a turbulent history, most recently with the 2021 military coup d’état.
 Guinea has great economic potential, particularly in the mining, agriculture, and power sectors.
 While this diverse and fascinating country remains at the bottom of many lists in human and economic development, the trend is positive as its position has improved in recent years.

 Guinea, having endured colonialism, followed by decades of dictatorship, mismanagement, poverty, and disease, is slowly developing its economic and democratic potential.
-Following the official end of the West African Ebola crisis in 2016, which caused significant economic damage and took a toll on the country’s health care system, Guinea now looks to strengthen its nascent democracy as well as encourage economic and social development.
+Following the official end of the West African Ebola crisis in 2016, which caused significant economic damage and took a toll on the country’s health care system, and the 2021 coup, which strained Guinea's social and political fabric, Guinea now looks to strengthen its nascent democracy as well as encourage economic and social development.

 Guinea's Fulbright program aims to serve as a consultative system for the country's educational system.
 American scholars have an expertise in their fields which they can leverage to go beyond simple classroom teaching.
 In Guinea, Fulbright Scholars regularly serve as consultants to government ministries (health, culture, education, etc.) and can make real, concrete contributions to advance Guinea's development.
 Our Guinean partners recognize the quality of American scholarship and are eager to harness this quality for positive change.